tjmahr/dissertation/docs/15-aim1-notebook.md

-## Individual differences in competitor sensitivity
+## Individual differences in competitor sensitivity at age 3

-I asked whether children differed reliably in their sensitivity to the phonological and semantic foils based on speech perception and vocabulary measures.
+Next, I asked whether children differed reliably in their sensitivity to the phonological and semantic foils based on speech perception and vocabulary measures collected at age 3

-As a measure of speech perception, I used scores from a minimal discrimination task administered during the first year of the study.
+As a measure of speech perception, I used scores from a minimal pair discrimination experiment administered during the first year of the study.
 [citations] The task is essentially an ABX discrimination task: A picture of a familar object is shown and labeled (e.g., "car"), another object is shown and labeled ("jar"), and then both images are shown and one of the two is named.
 The child then indicated which word they heard by tapping on the image on a touch-screen.

-I derived speech perception by fitting a hierarchical item-response model.
-This logistic-regression model estimates the probability of child *i* correctly choosing word *j* on word-pair *k*.
-See equation below for term-by-term description of the model.
+I derived speech perception scores by fitting a hierarchical item-response model.
+This logistic regression model estimates the probability of child *i* correctly choosing word *j* on word-pair *k*.
+The equation below provides a term-by-term description of the model.
 The model's intercept term represents the average participant's probability of correctly answering for an average item.
 By-child random intercepts capture a child's deviation from the overall average, so they estimate the child's